Alaska's Fat Bear contest crowns Holly `Queen of Corpulence'

-ANCHORAGE, Alaska (Reuters) - A rotund and furry grandma bear has been crowned the fattest of them all.
+ANCHORAGE, Alaska, Oct 9 (Reuters) - A rotund and furry grandma bear has been crowned the fattest of them all.

 Fat Bear Week for Alaska’s grizzlies has become a national internet sensation, pitting individual bears against each other in an online voting contest.